aidenbg/TypeFX/README.md

 # TypeFX
 Tired of your boring print statement?
-Use TypeFX to make your python statements more interesting in python.
+Use TypeFX to make your python statements more interesting

 ### Basic Syntax
 t(txt, time)